mlund/template-for-supporting-information/README.md

 - `README.md` This is the file you're viewing right now.
 You may want to edit the **Binder** badge above to match your repository.
 - `environment.yml` Defines the required Python packages using conda.
 It's a good idea to try to set specific versions of your dependencies as their behavior may change in the future.
+  The environment is currently called `my_environment` and you'll likely want to rename it to something less generic.

 ## Requirements